Derek Bennett

-Derek John Bennett is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2015 provincial election.
-He represents the electoral district of Lewisporte-Twillingate as a member of the Liberal Party.
+Derek John Bennett is a Canadian politician, who served in the Newfoundland and Labrador House of Assembly from 2015 to 2025.
+Bennett was first elected in the 2015 provincial election.
+He represented the electoral district of Lewisporte-Twillingate as a member of the Liberal Party.

 He was re-elected in the 2019 provincial election.

 Bennett was promoted to cabinet on August 19, 2020 as provincial Minister of Environment, Climate Change, and Municipalities.

 He was re-elected in the 2021 provincial election.
 He was dropped from Cabinet in April 2021.
 Bennett was elected Speaker of the Newfoundland and Labrador House of Assembly on April 12, 2021, defeating 4 other candidates.

+Bennett narrowly lost his seat in the 2025 provincial election.
+On October 24, Bennett filed for a recount with the Supreme Court of Newfoundland and Labrador.
+On November 14, Supreme Court Justice Alphonsus Faour denied the recount.